Italian tourist city bans evening walks to halt overcrowding

 "Having stallholders take responsibility through a small contribution could be a concrete way of tackling it."

-Street food sellers are different from restauranteurs, said Schmidt, because the latter have premises where clients can eat, that they clean afterwards.
+Street food sellers are different from restaurateurs, said Schmidt, because the latter have premises where clients can eat, that they clean afterwards.
 Whereas with street food, "of course it's a legitimate business, but they take the money for the sale of the product, but essentially flush the consequences -- litter, oil, ketchup, sauce that drips on the ground or the stone -- on the citizens.
 So we need to balance the situation."

 An 'absurd' idea